openintegrationhub/openintegrationhub.github.io/docs/Connectors/UpdateChecklist.md

 You can just copy and adjust a Dockerfile and existing component under https://github.com/openintegrationhub

 Importantly, the Dockerfile's entrypoint will need to point to ferryman's `runGlobal.js` script.
 An easy way to achieve this is to point your components npm start script to it, then simply call npm start from the Dockerfile.
-For an example, you can refer to the contacts adapter template:
+For an example, you can refer to the contacts connector template:

 https://github.com/openintegrationhub/contacts-adapter-template/blob/master/Dockerfile
 https://github.com/openintegrationhub/contacts-adapter-template/blob/09965e800eb7dd934a73b218cffcd428ff8aca8e/package.json#L19